wino6687/SWEpy/README.md

 # Disclaimer
-Currently this script is not supported in Windows due to pynco only supporting Mac OS or Unix.
+Currently this script is not supported in Windows due to pynco only supporting Mac OS or Unix
 Requires python 3.6 and Anaconda 3

 # 1. Setup Earthdata Login
-Create an Earthdata account to be able to download data - https://urs.earthdata.nasa.gov/ Setup your username and password in a .netrc file
+Create an Earthdata account to be able to download data - https://urs.earthdata.nasa.gov/
+Setup your username and password in a .netrc file
 Run this command in the directory you will be working in

 	echo "machine urs.earthdata.nasa.gov login <uid> password <password>" >> ~/.netrc